fatfisz/poof/packages/poof/README.md

 Use this function with a config object to get a simple data processor.

-The processor either returns an output object or throws `ValidationError` if there was a validation error.
+The processor either returns an output object or throws `FieldValidationError` if there was a validation error.

-### ValidationError

-An exception class that inherits from `Error`.
-This is thrown if the validation of any of the fields failed.

-Instances have one property - `fields`, which is an object containing error info for invalid fields.

 ### decorators